jingyi-cui/jingyi-cui.github.io/content/_index.md

 </figure>

 Welcome!
-I’m a fifth-year Economics PhD candidate at Yale University.
-I study asymmetric information in digital labor markets.
-In addition, I'm interested in the globalization of labor markets through remote work.
+I’m a 5th-year Economics PhD candidate at Yale University.

+My main field of interest is industrial organization, with a focus on the design of online labor markets.

 My CV is available [here](/resume.pdf).